kiarka7/plm-vs-p2rank-kinases/README.md

 ## 4. Leakage Control and Evaluation Policy

-Sequence similarity control was applied before evaluation (structures with > 30% were removed from the PLM train set).
-Evaluation in publication is performed per structure–chain (original KinCoRe).
-Only one structure per protein was used in controlled analyses (KinCoRe-UNQ export).
+Sequence similarity control was applied prior to evaluation.
+Structures with >30% sequence identity to the PLM training set were excluded.
+All evaluations reported in the manuscript are performed at the structure–chain level using the original KinCoRe annotations.
+For controlled analyses, only one structure per protein was retained (KinCoRe-UNQ export).

 ## 5. Reproducibility

 To reproduce the reported results:

--Use the dataset folders with input excel tables.
+Use the provided dataset folders with the original input Excel tables.

--Run scripts in numerical order (01 → 06).
+Run scripts in numerical order (01 → 06).

--Metrics and figures reported in the manuscript correspond directly to outputs of: 04.eval_all_in_one_CLEAN.json; figures generated by 05.report_from_evaljsons_plus_curves.py
+Metrics and figures reported in the manuscript correspond directly to:

+- 04.eval_all_in_one.json

+- figures generated by 05.report_from_evaljsons_plus_curves.py

 ## 6. Notes

-AUROC and AUPR are computed from raw probability scores, independent of threshold selection.
-Fixed and best-MCC operating points are described in the manuscript Methods section.
-Class prevalence reflects residue-level annotations across all protein–ligand complexes; prevalence for unique proteins was performed in controlled analyses.
+AUROC and AUPR are computed from raw probability scores and are independent of threshold selection.

+Fixed-threshold and best-MCC operating points are described in the manuscript Methods section.

+Class prevalence reflects residue-level annotations aggregated across all protein–ligand complexes.
+Prevalence for unique proteins is reported only for controlled analyses.